garylirocks/quickrefs/microsoft-entra-id.markdown

   ![Password hash synchronization](images/azure_ad-password-hash.png)

   - Most basic and least-effort solution in hybrid scenario
-  - Allows on-prem user to auth against Azure AD for cloud applications
+  - Allows on-prem user to auth against Entra for cloud applications
-  - On-prem AD stores user password as a hash, AD Connect retrieves the hash and hashes that hash, sends the second hash to Azure AD
+  - On-prem AD stores user password as a hash, AD Connect retrieves the hash and hashes that hash, sends the second hash to Entra
     - Password hash is synced every 2 minutes, more frequent than other AD objects
     - You can set up a selective password hash sync
-  - Hight availability: you should deploy a second Azure AD Connect server in standby mode
+  - Hight availability: you should deploy a second Entra Connect server in standby mode
-  - On-prem account state changes are NOT synced to AAD immediately, you might want to trigger a new synchronization cycle after bulk update on-prem.
+  - On-prem account state changes are NOT synced to Entra immediately, you might want to trigger a new synchronization cycle after bulk update on-prem.
   - Even if you are using another auth method, you should still **enable "Password synchronization" feature**, this helps as a back-up for
     - High availability and disaster recovery
     - On-prem outage survival